 - Communicate ahead of time and during your trip.
 Having honest and open dialogue before your trip regarding your expectations and goals is crucial.
 If fishing dry flies to rising trout is important, you must communicate that to your guide or ask local sources if that will occur during your visit.
 If tarpon is your target, be sure to ask if it’s likely that they’ll be around.
 Will your fishing be mostly on foot or out of a boat?
 What will happen if adverse weather affects fishing conditions?

 - Take your health seriously.
 This is an often-overlooked component of any destination trip.
 It might seem like advice from a nagging grandma, but it’s actually pretty darn crucial.
-Sunscreen, hydration, proper clothing for hot or cold climates, eating right and getting sleep all to add to the success or failure of a trip.
+Sunscreen, hydration, proper clothing for hot or cold climates, eating right, and getting sleep all add to the success or failure of a trip.
 Don’t spend time and money to travel only to spend a day hungover or sunburnt.
 Drunk and sick might be fine back home, but not when tailing bonefish are within casting range.

 - Be honest with yourself about your ability.
 Don’t spend thousands of dollars traveling across the globe if your 30-foot cast won’t cut it.
 An honest look at your own skill level is the first step in deciding where to travel and what species to pursue.
 If you’ve always wanted to catch a bonefish but can’t cast 40 feet and further on a consistent basis, you should practice more before investing in a trip.